 The average salary of a PPC specialist is 5.7 lakhs per annum.
 The average salary ranges from 3.0 lakhs per annum to 9.3 lakhs per annum (Source).

 Check out: Career in SEO

 Why PPC Experts Are Needed?

-- A PPC specialist with significant industry experience may help in enhancing brand visibility, generating new leads crucial to scaling a business.
-Companies often entrust PPC professionals with the ever-changing Google algorithm, tools, and techniques in the PPC campaigns.
+- A PPC specialist with significant industry experience may help in enhancing brand visibility and generating new leads crucial to scaling a business.
+Companies often entrust PPC professionals with the ever-changing Google algorithm, tools, and techniques in PPC campaigns.

 - Since PPC specialists come with compelling tools for conducting timely keyword research, data collection, and report creation, brands can have their focus areas monitored every day and see results in their everyday conversions.

 - A PPC analyst analyses the growth of the ad performance and accordingly strategise, design and implement the forward ongoing campaigns.